Super Lawyers

 NEC State Court Class Action Similar to Federal MDL

 What does this mean?
-Illinois has favorable law for victims claiming injuries like NEC.
+Illinois has favorable laws for victims claiming injuries like NEC.
 Just like the MDL class action, many lawyers with cases outside of Illinois may still file a Similac formula lawsuit in that state even if the claim originated in California, New York, Texas, or any other jurisdiction.

 Why not just file an NEC federal court class action?
 There are tactical reasons for Similac attorneys to make different choices as to where a particular NEC Similac lawsuit should be filed.